Forest Health & Fire Mitigation

 Aspen Sapling Protection

-To protect the aspen saplings, five-foot-tall, light blue, grow tubes are being installed over small aspen trees to protect them until they become tall enough to not be browsed by the elk herd.
+To protect the aspen saplings, five-foot-tall, light blue grow tubes and protective wire cages are being installed over small aspen trees to protect them until they become tall enough not to be browsed by the elk herd.

 Aspen stands can be killed by deer and elk browsing.
 Protecting the saplings from browse can ensure that aspen stands will be able to regenerate and continue to provide tree benefits in the future.

-Please leave these be if you see them throughout Mountain Village.
+Please leave them be if you see them throughout Mountain Village.

 MCH Packets

 Although a bit smelly, the MCH packets are a non-toxic way to prevent tree deaths.
 These packets are like hanging a no vacancy sign on the trees, which tells the beetles that the tree is already occupied and to move on.
-This confused the beetles and caused them to fly around, thereby exhausting their energy and causing them to become subject to predation or to expire.
-In this way, the trees are protected and there is virtually no downside to putting out the MCH packets.
+This confuses the beetles and causes them to fly around, exhaust their energy, and become more vulnerable to predation and mortalities.
+In this way, MCH packets help to protect Douglas fir trees, especially the smaller Douglas fir trees that are more resilient and less likely to be attacked.

 San Miguel County 2019 Forest Assessment